pagekit/docs/configuration-file.md

 # Configuration File

 Pagekit's configuration is stored in `config.php` in the Pagekit root folder.
-Here, you will find the database credentials, debug, profiler and cache settings and so on.
+Here you will find the database credentials, debug, profiler and cache settings.

-If you have to change, say the database connection settings because the database server has changed, you can do it in this file.
 The configuration is stored in a PHP Array.

 ## Database

 The database connection settings are stored in `database['connections']`.
-You will see the connection data that you have provided during the installation process here.
+Here you can find the connection data  you have provided during the installation process:

-Example:
 ```php
 'database' =>
   array (